Sumit093/Snake-Game/README.md

+<h2>Snake Game 🐍</h2>

+<p>A classic Snake Game implemented in Java with a simple and interactive GUI.
+Players control the snake to eat food, grow longer, and avoid colliding with walls or itself.</P>

-How to Play
+<b>How to Play</b>

-Run the Main.java file in your Java IDE or compile via terminal:
+Run the StartFrame.java file in your Java IDE or compile via terminal:

 javac StartFrame.java
 java StartFrame